nfdz/PopularMoviesStage2/README.md

 You app will:

-    Present the user with a grid arrangement of movie posters upon launch.
+* Present the user with a grid arrangement of movie posters upon launch.
-    Allow your user to change sort order via a setting:
+* Allow your user to change sort order via a setting:
-        The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as: original title
+⋅⋅* The sort order can be by most popular or by highest-rated ⋅⋅* Allow the user to tap on a movie poster and transition to a details screen with additional information such as:

+⋅⋅⋅original title
-        movie poster image thumbnail
+⋅⋅⋅movie poster image thumbnail
-        A plot synopsis (called overview in the api) user rating (called vote_average in the api) release date
+⋅⋅⋅A plot synopsis (called overview in the api) ⋅⋅⋅user rating (called vote_average in the api) ⋅⋅⋅release date

 ## Why this Project?